 When you get in touch, we’ll listen to the details of your accident, your injuries and how they have impacted upon you.
 Then we’ll offer you an honest assessment of whether we think you have a good chance of claiming compensation for your injuries.
-If so, we’ll begin your claim by connecting you with a no win no fee solicitor to take your case forward.
+If so, we could potentially begin your claim by connecting you with a personal injury solicitor on a No Win No Fee basis to take your case forward.

 Hopefully you now understand how a personal injury claim is calculated and have decided whether to make your own claim or not.
 For your information, here are some more useful articles and guides which may be relevant:

-Head Injuries and Concussion – A guide, from the NHS, regarding the symptoms and types of head injuries that can occur.
+- Head Injuries and Concussion – A guide, from the NHS, regarding the symptoms of a head injury and types of head injuries that can occur.

 - Broken Bones – Another guide by the NHS, but this one is about broken and fractured bones including the types of breaks that can occur.